scsibug/nostr-rs-relay/docs/user-verification-nip05.md

 events are broadcast to all subscribers.

-When verification is enabled, the writer must check to ensure a valid, unexpired verification record exists for the auther.
+When verification is enabled, the writer must check to ensure a valid, unexpired verification record exists for the author.
 All metadata events (regardless of verification status) are forwarded to a verifier module.
 If the verifier determines a new verification record is needed, it is also responsible for persisting and broadcasting the